mmaleki92/realpython/f_strings.md

 ## Joining strings and integers

-When you try to join a string (like "Name: ") and a number (like 95) using the `+` operator, you will get a `TypeError`.
-This happens because the `+` operator is not supported for combining int and str types:
+When you try to join a string and a number with the `+` operator causes a `TypeError` because `+` doesn't support combining int and str types:
 ```python
 >>> name = "Jack"
 >>> score = 95